Triphasic BBT Chart

 Step 1: Download the template

-Step 2: Customize according to your cycle
+Step 2: Instruct your patient to customize according to their cycle

-Step 3: Record your daily temperature
+Step 3: Have your patient record their daily temperature

 Step 5: Use the data for health planning